-Domain: Communication and Collaboration lm plementa tion Stat us Data Sources/Supporting Evidence Indicator Examples or Evidence of Practice Not Part ially Fully yet В В А - uny 32.
+Domain: Communication and Collaboration lm plementa ation Stat us Indicator Examples or Evidence of Practice Not Not Partially Fully Data Sources/Supporting Evidence yet В A 1 uny 32.
 The SIP and subsequent reports of progress toward implementing inclusive practices are disseminated to families, school district personnel and community members annually.
 At the end of the school year, the school provides a report to the district that includes progress toward implementing and improving inclusive practices as described in the SIP.
 The school administrator provides a report to families as part of school open house activities.
 The school administrator provides a report to all school personnel as part of pre-school activities and throughout the year.
 The school administrator provides a report to other school administrators during district meetings.
-Y SAC/PTA Meetings Online viewing Sugge ested Measures: SIP; annual summary repo ort of BPIE priority indicators and resulting improvement ef forts and o outcomes.
+Y Available online access Sugge ested Measures: SIP; annual summary repo ort of BPIE priority indicators and resulting improvement ef forts and outcomes.
 Note: See indicator #2; BPIE results should be em bedded as goals in the SIP.
-Comm ents:
+Comm nents:

-Domain: Communication and Collaboration lm plementa tion Stat us Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A rully 33.
+Domain: Communication and Collab oration lm plementa tion Stat us Indicator Examples or Evidence of Practice Not Part ially Fully Data Sources/Supporting Evidence yet В A rully 33.
 The school uses a person-centered planning process for SWDs.
 There is an established protocol for facilitating a smooth transition for SWDs from grade to grade and school to school.
 Personnel use the Circles of Friends activity to identify natural learning and social/friendship supports for SWDs in general education contexts.
 Person-centered planning is used for SWDs to plan for independent living, postsecondary education and careers.
 SWDs have opportunities to learn and practice skills associated with self-determination.
 Personnel use the Students Transitioning to Adult Roles (STAR) process for SWDs transitioning from school to postsecondary education.
 Personnel use the Planning Alternative Tomorrows with Hope (PATH) or McGill Action Planning System (MAPS) to determine person-centered planning goals for the future in general education and community contexts.
-The school involves adult and community agencies and postsecondary education institutions in personcentered planning.
-Sugge sted Measures: Policies and procedures for or transition, STAR, PATH, MAPS, and Circles of Friends grap hics and p articipant rosters, II EP goals, p ostschool outcomes data.
-Appen dices: Glossary of Terms for definitions of the ly members and peers, should be considered in determinir e terms person centered planning and self-determination.
-I Comm Comments:
+The school involves adult and community agencies and postsecondary education institutions in person-centered planning.
+Matriculation Sugge ested Measures: Policies and procedures for or transition, STAR, PATH, MAPS, and Circles of Friends grap hics and p articipant rosters, II EP goals, p postschool outcomes data.
+Note: The input of all stakeholders, including family members and peers, should be considered in determining the supports needed for SWDs to achieve the most desirable outcome.
+Please see the Appendices: Glossary of Terms for definitions of the terms person centered planning and self-determination.
+For more information on STAR, PATH, MAPS and Circles of Friends, please refer to the Appendices: Resource/Publications section.
+Comm ents: